 The Chamber of Commerce Uruguay-USA, founded in 1934, is an independent, non-profit organization whose main objective is the promotion of trade and investment between the United States and Uruguay.
 At present, the Chamber has more than 100 members representing the American business presence in Uruguay.
 AmCham Uruguay is one of the largest bi-national Chambers in Uruguay and it is exclusively financed via member contributions.

-The Genesee Regional Chamber of Commerce is the economic engine driving business development in the City of Flint and Genesee County, Michigan.
-The Regional Chamber serves as the voice of community advocacy.
+The Flint & Genesee Chamber of Commerce is the economic engine driving business development in the City of Flint and Genesee County, Michigan.
+The Chamber serves as the voice of community advocacy.
 Our mission is to facilitate partnerships between public, private and nonprofit entities to maximize economic growth and diversity in the county.
 Born with an entrepreneurial spirit that jump-started the automobile industry, the region offers a wealth of amenities that embrace tradition and innovation.
-Nationally ranked universities, leading medical centers and internationally acclaimed performing arts groups provide a rich quality of life for Genesee visitors, businesses and families.”
+Nationally ranked universities, leading medical centers and internationally acclaimed performing arts groups provide a rich quality of life for Genesee visitors, businesses and families.

 The Guatemalan-American Chamber of Commerce is a non profit, non-religious, non-government association whose main purpose is to promote and strengthen trade and investment between Guatemala and the United States.
 We work to improve business climate in Guatemala and defend rule of law.
 Our core objectives always include the defense of intellectual property rights, fight contraband, and promote business social responsibility, among others.
 We currently have 496 members, making us the largest bi-national chamber of commerce in the country.
 We are an opinion leader, making solid and objective pronouncements on issues that concern international trade.